ocaml/ocaml.org/data/tutorials/language/0it_00_values_functions.md

 ## Global Definitions

-Every expression can be named.
+Every value can be named.
 This is the purpose of the `let … = … ` statement.
 The name is on the left; the expression is on the right.
 * If the expression can be evaluated, it takes place right away.
 * Otherwise, the expression is turned into a value as-is.
 That's the case of function definition.